EddieHubCommunity/BioDrop/docs/contributing/contributing-icons.md

 ## Commiting and pushing the changes

 After you've finished making changes, you need to commit and push those first.
-If you've cloned the repo locally and working on it, run these commands:
+If you've cloned the forked repo locally and working on it, run these commands:

 ```
 git add --all